 - It Supports Larger Data Sets.
 Excel has restrictions for how large your data can be.
 Even if if your data don’t exceed this maximum size, Excel can become slow with large data sets (especially after you add tabs, formulas, and references).
 R supports larger data, and can support big data with packages such as Hadoop.

 - Reproducibility.
 R has features that make it much easier to reproduce the findings of your analysis, which is important for detecting errors.
 First, it’s easy to add comments to your scripts to make it clear what you’re doing.
 Commenting your code is crucial, and can serve as a translation for someone else looking at your code, or as a reminder of what you did 6 months ago!
 It is difficult to document steps you’ve done in Excel.
-Second, you can use version control with git a) to track (and revert) changes you make over time and b) to share your scripts with others to collaborate on projects as a community.
+Second, data and analysis are separated in R, allowing you to see the logical progression for data analysis in the R code.
+In Excel, however, data and formulas are together, and it can be difficult to follow the data analyst’s train of logic.
+Third, you can use version control with git a) to track (and revert) changes you make over time and b) to share your scripts with others to collaborate on projects as a community.
 Having more people examining your work can help find and fix errors and make other improvemnts.
 Excel files are binary files, so you can’t track changes to Excel files.
 The github site hosting the R scripts for this site is located here.
 Feel free to use the scripts and suggest improvements!

 - Easier to Find and Fix Errors.
 Because R uses scripting rather than clicking, and allows comments and version control, one can see a history of the actions taken to achieve the result.
 This makes it easier to find and troubleshoot errors.
 In Excel, however, errors can be hidden in formulas in cells that can be difficult to find.
 Spreadsheet errors have led to widely-publicized mistakes, including disastrous financial losses, faulty government policies, and the wrong drugs being given to cancer patients.
 Humans make mistakes and mistakes in data analysis are inevitable, whether with spreadsheets or with R code.
 The bottom line is that it’s easier to find and fix these mistakes in R than it is in Excel, making it more likely that you’re getting an accurate result in R.